 (b) a reference to a form followed by a number is a reference to the form so numbered in Schedule 1.

-1.7 Substantial compliance with forms
+1.7.
+Substantial compliance with forms

 (1) It is sufficient compliance with these rules in relation to a document that is required to be in accordance with a form in Schedule 1 if the document is substantially in accordance with the form required or has only such variations as the nature of the case requires.